Glossary of Formal Languages and Compilation

 L-attributed

 a class of attribute grammars where inherited attributes depend only on the parent and left siblings.
-Left-to-right single-pass evaluation, compatible with LL parsing.
+Evaluated in a single left-to-right pass, compatible with LL parsing.

 → See L10